 nickgier at adelphia.net

-The late Jerry Falwell was one of my favorite preachers of strong belief.
+Jerry Falwell is one of my favorite preachers of strong belief.
 He once declared that God does not answer the prayers of Jews.
-Not only was Falwell claiming to know God's mind, but he was also undermining divine freedom.
-Surely God can answer any prayer She chooses to.
+Not only is Falwell claiming to know God's mind, but he is also undermining divine freedom.
+Surely God can decide to answer any prayer that she chooses to.

 If there is a Gospel of Weak Belief, who are its prophets?
-Buddha, Confucius, Laozi, Mahavira, Gandhi, and Christ are the Saints of Weak Belief.
+I submit that the Buddha, Confucius, Laozi, Mahavira, Gandhi, and Jesus are the saints of weak belief.

-When Confucius was asked about the existence of spirits and divine retribution, he, too, answered as the Buddha did: we cannot know about such things, so develop your virtues and treat others as you would have them treat you.
-As the Dalai Lama says: "My religion is kindness."
+When Confucius was asked about the existence of spirits and divine retribution, he, too, answered as the Buddha did: develop your virtues and treat others as you would have them treat you.

 In his support for the dispossessed Jesus loved the dialectic of reversal just as much as Laozi did.
 "So the last will be first, and the first last" (Matt.
 20:16); "For everyone who exalts himself will be humbled, but he who humbles himself will be exalted" (Lk.
 18:15).